-Recently, the DWR released the Proposition 1 Disadvantaged Community Involvement Program (DACIP) Request for Proposals, requiring a single Funding Area-wide proposal from each of the 12 Proposition 1 Funding Areas, one of which is the Los Angeles-Ventura Funding Area.
-The District as the lead submitted an application on behalf of the Los Angeles-Ventura Funding Area, which was awarded \$9.8 million.
-The District is coordinating the execution of the grant agreement with DWR and the Area memorandum of understanding with the West Basin Municipal Water District, City of Santa Clarita, and County of Ventura.
+DWR's Proposition 1 DAC required a single Funding Area-wide proposal from each of the 12 Proposition 1 Funding Areas, one of which is the Los Angeles-Ventura Funding Area.
+The District, on behalf of the Los Angeles-Ventura Funding Area, was awarded \$9.8 million and has initiated the program.
+District is also the lead agency for subsequent Proposition 1 implementation grant funds and will be submitting a grant application in conjunction with the other Funding Area regions in 2019.